ualib/agda-algebras/glossary.rst

       (See also https://ncatlab.org/nlab/show/proofs+as+programs and :term:`Curry-Howard correspondence` and :term:`propositions-as-types`.)

     proposition extensionality
-      This axiom asserts that when two propositions imply one another, they are actually equal.
-This is consistent with set-theoretic interpretations in which any element ``a:Prop`` is either empty or the singleton set ``{*}``, for some distinguished element ``*``.
-The axiom has the effect that equivalent propositions can be substituted for one another in any context.
+      This axiom asserts that when two propositions imply one another, they are :term:`definitionally equal`.
+This is consistent with set-theoretic interpretations in which an element ``a:Prop`` is either empty or the singleton set ``{*}``, for some distinguished element ``*``.
+The axiom has the effect that equivalent propositions can be substituted for one another in every context.

       (See also the `Proposition Extensionality <https://leanprover.github.io/theorem_proving_in_lean/axioms_and_computation.html#propositional-extensionality>`_ section of the :term:`TPIL`.)